jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

 The monitoring script may be run in a sudo context manually for debugging purposes.
 However, it is designed to be scheduled via `cron`.
-A `crontab` snippet file is provide in a section below.
+A `crontab` snippet file is provided in a section below.
 Replace the values stored in the variables at the top of the script with values configured to your installation.